 Languages: English, French

-Maria is a member of the Milan Bar Association (18729) and is admitted to represent clients before the Supreme Court of Cassation.
+Maria is a member of the Milan Bar Association (18729) and is admitted to practice before the Supreme Court of Cassation.
+She is also registered and admitted to practice before the Unified Patent Court.

 The “performance” cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.
 All information these cookies collect is aggregated and anonymous.